 Anticipating and preparing for the day when your new bundle of joy arrives is super exciting!
 Soon you will be a mom, and your life changed forever.
 Most likely your current focus is on getting ready for the baby.
-For more on getting ready for a baby check out my Ultimate Baby Planning Guide – a 30 item checklist to preparing for a baby here.
+For more on getting ready for a baby check out my Ultimate Baby Planning Guide – here.
 Grab your free 30 item checklist above too.
 You probably haven’t thought much about what YOUR life will be like with a baby.
 Read on for how to prepare yourself for life with a baby.

 Accept That Your Life Is Changing